diegomarquez/game-builder/README.md

 ###### Current TODO List:

+- Make groc documentation for the whole project
+    - Exclude requireJS from documentation

-- Make yeoman generator for the Readme files
+- Make an index.html for the gh-pages branch using Tweeter Bootstrap
-    - It should create a file with all the links that the examples could possible use

-- Write a README.md for each example
-    * Delegates
-        + Overview on all the callbacks available to game_object
-        + Overview on all the callbacks available to canvas_wrapper
-        + Overview on all the callbacks available to component
-        + Overview on all the callbacks available to collider_component
+- Anotate example code to generate documentation
     * Link to all the modules used in each example.
 Framework and example files.

-- Explain main components in src/README.md

 - Think about how to handle paths to images/sound